+5. Results

-4.5 Risk Assessment
+5.1 Risk Assessment

 A risk assessment is essential because it provides team members with an awareness of the possible risks that lay ahead with the project so that the team never finds itself without a solution to a risen issue.
 The risk assessment conducted by Team 17 takes into account possible risks of the project as well as possible risks of the product that will be produced.
 For each listed risk within the risk assessment Team 17 also collaborated to come to a consensual contingency plan to address it.
-Below in Table 8 is provided a project risk assessment tabulating each foreseen risk along with its contingency option beside it.
+Below in Table 6 is provided a project risk assessment tabulating each foreseen risk along with its contingency option beside it.
+Appendix A1 also provides an official risk assessment document that includes the names and authorized signatures of each member of Team 17.
 A detailed risk assessment that will be developed along with the detailed decision matrix, will be used to address the risk associated with the selection of each possible brush tool components, as well as any other design decisions that are made.